wrode/Blog/_posts/2016-08-19-Smart contracts.md

 #### Dapps

-Many of the internet applications that you use today, such as Facebook and Google, communicate with back-end servers to fullfill your needs.
+Many of the internet applications that you use today, such as Facebook and Google, communicate with back-end servers to fulfill your needs.
 The complicated technology is hidden behind the front-end interface, so you will never have to communicate directly with the back-end.
 This is an abstraction layer, which allows you to perform complicated operations (searching the internet) without needing the competence to know how it is done.
 Interacting directly with smart contracts is also complicated.
-The blockchain equivelant of creating an application that hides this complexity behind a front-end interface is called a *decentralized application*, or *Dapp* for short.
+The blockchain equivalent  of creating an application that hides this complexity behind a front-end interface is called a *decentralized application*, or *Dapp* for short.

 Dapps might consist of several smart contracts that interact with eachother, all seemlessly hidden behind an interface.
 One example of a Dapp is a decentralized exchange, where ownership can be exchanged without needing to trust the counterparty or third party (the exchange).
 Another example is a decentralized prediction (or betting) market which is used to predict and verify the outcome of events.